Language

 Molar Mass Calculator

-Molar mass is the mass of one mole of a substance, expressed in grams per mole (g/mol).
-It is calculated by summing the atomic masses of all atoms in a chemical formula.
-For example, water (H₂O) has a molar mass of approximately 18.015 g/mol — the sum of two hydrogen atoms (2 × 1.008) and one oxygen atom (15.999).
+Molar mass is the mass of one mole of a substance, found by summing the standard atomic weights of every atom in the formula.
+For example, water (H₂O) is about 18.015 g/mol, the sum of two hydrogen atoms (2 × 1.008) and one oxygen atom (15.999).
+It is the number students, chemists, and lab technicians rely on for stoichiometry, solution prep, and yield calculations.

 1